tropicbliss/buckshot/README.md

 ## Compiling from source

-If you are on another platform, compile the server yourself to try it out:
+If you are on another platform, compile the binary yourself to try it out:

 ```sh
 git clone https://github.com/tropicbliss/buckshot